-When asked what are chocolate chips I never knew to include anything like cocoa nibs.
+When asked about chips I never knew to include anything like cocoa nibs.
 The chocolate facts of my course awoke me to the cocoa nib.
 It is the cocoa bean (or the seed from the cocoa tree) after the shell is removed.
 The nib is very high in antioxidants.
 Nibs are ground into products like chocolate liqueur, cocoa butter and cocoa powder.
 You can purchase these already shelled in some health food stores.
 I received some from Ecuador with the shells on so I did the shelling by hand.
 It was an experience!
 My fingers were sore for days.

 You may remember me telling you about this course before.
 I thought I knew all there was to know but I found some interesting things that got my attention, especially when talking about what are chocolate chips or I should say what are cocoa nibs.
 I could immediately envision recipes I wanted to try using these nibs like a chocolate chip cookie recipe ,a breaded chicken breast recipe or a chocolate cookie recipe but I still cannot call it a “chocolate chip crusted chicken breast”.